vajayattila/GPGShell/README.md

 - Test with php built-in server
 ```
 sudo php -S localhost:8000

+Then type into your browser: http://localhost:8000/GPGTest.php
 ```
-Type into your browser: http://localhost:8000/GPGTest.php